 Why study this course?

-The foundation degree in Montessori Early Childhood Practice, validated by London Metropolitan University, has been developed to meet the demand in the work place for well qualified Montessori Early Childhood specialists who can demonstrate high levels of professional competence and apply knowledge and skills effectively in practice.
-It provides a degree level qualification for the Montessori community.
+The foundation degree in Montessori Early Childhood Practice was developed to meet the demand in the workplace for well qualified Montessori early childhood specialists who can demonstrate high levels of professional competence, and apply knowledge and skills effectively in practice.
+It provides a foundation degree level qualification for the Montessori community.

-The focus and context for the study of early childhood is the distinct philosophy and pedagogy of Montessori practice, with the aim to develop reflective practitioners who are forward thinking, responsive and ready to engage in contemporary early years discourse.
+The focus and context for the study of early childhood is the distinct philosophy and pedagogy of Montessori practice, and we aim to develop reflective practitioners who are forward thinking, responsive and ready to engage in contemporary early years discourse.

-The foundation degree is offered full-time over two years to new entrants.
-Full time students attend MCI 2 or 3 days per week and are in professional placement in a Montessori setting 2 days per week.
+The Level 5 foundation degree is offered full-time over two years to new entrants.
+Full-time students attend MCI two or three days per week and are in professional placement in a Montessori setting two days per week.

-The FdA provides a platform for students wishing to progress academic routes to full BA (Hons) Early Childhood with scope to develop as graduate leaders and Early Years Teachers.
+The FdA provides a platform for students wishing to progress to the full Early Childhood Studies BA (Hons) with scope to develop as graduate leaders and early years teachers.

 Employability and work-based learning is a key aspect of the training.
-Students, who are new entrants to the field, study on the full-time mode and combine academic study with practical experience on assessed professional placements in Montessori settings.
-The vocational nature of the course fully meets the Early Years Educator requirements and enables students to practise as Montessori early years practitioners.
+Students combine academic study with practical experience on assessed professional placements in Montessori settings.
+The vocational nature of the course fully meets the early years educator requirements and allows you to work as an early years practitioner with a Montessori specialism.

-A range of assessments are used throughout the course to allow students to demonstrate their skills, knowledge and understanding.
-This includes essays, child studies, reflective accounts, oral presentations and collecting evidence in portfolios, linking practical experience and theoretical understanding.
+A range of assessments are used throughout the course to allow you to demonstrate your skills, knowledge and understanding.
+This includes essays, child studies, reflective accounts, oral presentations and collecting evidence in eportfolios, linking practical experience and theoretical understanding.

 There is a strong emphasis through all assessments on the relationship between practical, work related tasks and theoretical perspectives – which is in itself an important practical professional skill.